Updated: Feb 1

-Major Labl was setup to provide an alternative solution to traditional forms of music promotion.
-After working with unsigned artists for over 10 years it was easy to conclude that radio was not an effective or cost efficient way to promote unsigned artists and it all comes down to reach and frequency.
+After working with unsigned artists for over 10 years it's easy to conclude that radio is not an effective or cost efficient way to promote unsigned artists.
+In this article we explain why

 Reach & Frequency